 The U.S. Paralympics Ski & Snowboard Team is managed by the U.S. Paralympics - an organization well-versed in what it takes to develop, support and truly inspire Paralympic champions.
 The U.S. Paralympics is a division of the U.S. Olympic & Paralympic Committe and it has acted as the National Governing Body of the Alpine and Nordic teams since 2010 and for the Snowboard team since its inception in 2012.

-This year, the U.S. Paralympics Ski & Snowboard Team consists of 13 Alpine team members, 5 Nordic team members, 8 Snowboard team members and 16 staff members.
-Collectively, they will compete domestically and internationally in world-class events.
+This year, the U.S. Paralympics Ski & Snowboard Team consists of 10 Alpine, 7 Nordic and 6 Snowboard team members as well as 18 staff.
+Collectively, they compete domestically and internationally in world-class events.

 Nordic Skiing includes cross-country skiing and biathlon events.
 Cross-country races range from 800 meter sprints to 20 kilometer distances, depending on class and gender.
 Biathlon combines elements of cross-country skiing and rifle shooting.
 Athletes ski three or five loops, stopping after each loop to shoot at targets.
 For each missed shot, athletes either ski a penalty lap or have one minute added to their final time for each missed shot.
 Paralympic Nordic competitions are open to male and female athletes with physical disabilities such as amputation/limb loss, blindness/visual impairment, spinal cord injury/wheelchair users and cerebral palsy/brain injury/stroke.